-- Under the Diocese of Guildford Guidelines the statutory position is that all pupils will be assessed based on the expectations informed by the Guildford Scheme of Work - In order to show progress towards the end of Key Stage the staff appreciate that assessment of progress in Religious Education should be undertaken with sensitivity, based upon the teacher's observations of the child in class or group discussions, activities or recorded work - Children's work is evaluated and assessments for each child are carried out at the end of each year.
-These statements will inform future planning assessment; reporting to parents; and curriculum monitoring by the coordinator and the Headteacher - Summative reports to parents will be made at the end of the year - Long Term Planning is informed by Diocese of Guildford Religious Education Guidelines, supported by Guildford Primary Scheme of Work - A senior manager annotates and divides the units of work from the medium term planning so that it informs the short term planning
+- All pupils will be assessed based on the expectations informed by the Discovery RE scheme and Understanding Christianity document. - In order to show progress towards the end of Key Stage the staff appreciate that assessment of progress in Religious Education should be undertaken with sensitivity, based upon the teacher's observations of the child in class or group discussions, activities or recorded work - Children's work is evaluated and assessments for each child are carried out at the end of each year.
+These statements will inform future planning, assessment; reporting to parents; and curriculum monitoring by the coordinator and the Headteacher - Summative reports to parents will be made at the end of the year - Long Term Planning is informed by the Discovery RE scheme and the Understanding Christianity document